seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 From Sicyon, ho, the news!
 Speak there!

 **First Attendant**
-The man from Sicyon,–is there such an one?
+The man from Sicyon,--is there such an one?

 **Second Attendant**
 He stays upon your will.